Summer Palace: Post-Qing dynasty

-In 1912, following the abdication of the Puyi, the Last Emperor, the Summer Palace became the private property of the former imperial family of the Qing Empire.
+In 1912, following the abdication of the Puyi, the last Emperor, the Summer Palace became the private property of the former imperial family of the Qing Dynasty.
 Two years later, the Summer Palace was opened to the public and entry tickets were sold.
 In 1924, after Puyi was expelled from the Forbidden City by the warlord Feng Yuxiang, the Beijing municipal government took charge of administering the Summer Palace and turned it into a public park.

 After 1949, the Summer Palace briefly housed the Central Party School of the Chinese Communist Party.
 Many of Mao Zedong's friends and key figures in the Communist Party, such as Liu Yazi and Jiang Qing, also lived there.
 Since 1953, many major restoration and renovation works have been done on the Summer Palace, which is now open to the public as a tourist attraction and park.

 In November 1998, the Summer Palace was designated a World Heritage Site by UNESCO.
 Towards the end of 2006, the Chinese government also started distributing commemorative coins to celebrate the Summer Palace as a cultural relic of the world.